Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Conclusion

 As far as coherent signals from binary systems -- the topic of this work -- are concerned it however seems that any detection is very unlikely. \\

-We have performed an in-depth estimate of the sensitivity in all physical regimes and pointed out where experimental improvements would be efficient.
-We have underlined strong correlations between parameters that are sometimes inappropriately considered as independent and have shown how to take them into account.
-We have carefully calculated distances that can be probed and the related possible rates of events.
-Current experiments remain very far from the relevant sensitivity.\\
+We have performed an in-depth estimate of the sensitivity in all physical regimes and underlined strong correlations between parameters that are sometimes inappropriately considered as independent and have shown how to take them into account.
+In particular, temporal aspects have been carefully accounted for.
+We have calculated distances that can be probed and ours results exhibit that current experiments remain very far from the relevant sensitivities.
+This is our main conclusion: at this stage, no signal at all is to be expected from binary systems of black holes.\\

-It would certainly be welcome to investigate in more details the signal-to-noise ratio which has been estimated in an extremely crude way in this work.
-Although this would, quite certainly, not alter our conclusions, this might be important when dealing with more favourable physical situations.
-Obviously, a detailed time analysis of the signal would also be important.
-This should be considered in the future but this study was devoted to the investigation of the way axion haloscopes could be directly used for gravitational waves.\\
+It would certainly be welcome to investigate in more details the signal-to-noise ratio which has been estimated with the Dicke formula in this work.
+Although this would, quite certainly, not alter our conclusions, this might be important when dealing with more favorable physical situations.
+Obviously, a detailed time analysis of the signal would also be important and might slightly change the picture.
+This should be considered in the future.
+However, once again, this study was devoted to the investigation of the way axion haloscopes could be directly reused to search for gravitational waves.\\